NadineMohsen/Employee-Tracker/README.md

   - [Questions](#questions)

 ## Description
-A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+An employee tracker application using command line, node.js, express.js, mysql and Inquirer.

 ## Installation
 To use this application, please follow these steps: